Ashot72/microsoft-teams-sso-forums/README.md

 This is a basic forum app for Microsoft Teams.
 It uses SharePoint lists as data storage.
-Note, the app is not a SharePoint SPFx app embedded in Teams.
+Note, the app is not an SPFx app embedded in Teams.
 You can talk to the forum bot via adaptive cards and also search forums topics using Teams search-based messaging extension.
 The app can be added to user’s personal tab, to a team, chat or meeting.
 Single Sign-On (SSO) is used to authenticate tabs in Teams.